 At a minimum, if you're faced with an external audit, you want to be sure your system is SOC-2 compliant and that your workforce's biometric data is secure.
 Fortunately, TCP's time clocks meet or exceed biometric security and storage standards.

 You may find that some employees are hesitant to use biometric time clocks.
 If that's the case in your organization, make sure your communications include and address the following topics:

-- Be transparent about how employee fingerprint or other biometric authentication data is used and why you decided to use biometrics.
+- Be transparent about how employee fingerprints or other biometric authentication data is used and why you decided to use biometrics.

 - Emphasize the value biometric time clocks provide to employees.
 These clocks help streamline time and attendance approvals, allow employees to clock in and out without wasting time, and reduce the need for back-and-forth verification.
-All of these benefits mean more accurate payroll data and timely pay for employees.
+These benefits mean more accurate payroll data and timely employee pay.

-- Reassure employees of your commitment to security and your intentions for the use of the data by crafting and distributing a biometric policy.
+- Reassure employees of your commitment to security and your intentions for using the data by crafting and distributing a biometric policy.
 (Need help drafting a policy?
 Check out our sample biometric policy.)

 Effective business operations require that you collect employee time in a way that is easy for employees to use, accurately captures the data, and prevents fraud.
-Each business has unique needs and requirements, which is why TCP offers a configurable biometric fingerprint scanner as well as customizable time clocks.
+Each business has unique needs and requirements, which is why TCP offers a configurable biometric fingerprint scanner and customizable time clocks.
 For more strategies and tips about using biometric time clocks, read our Time Clock Selection Guide.